savoirfairelinux/cqfd/README.md

 cqfd will use the provided Dockerfile to create a normalized runtime build environment for your project.

+Warning: Running cqfd init creates and names a new Docker image each time the Dockerfile is modified, which may lead to a large number of unused images that cannot be automatically purged.
+Currently, cqfd does not have a systematic clean-up system in place.

 ## Using cqfd on a daily basis ##

 ### Regular builds ###